Coronavirus (COVID-19): Self-isolation grants

 - You will need to write to your bank at least seven days before the self isolation grant is due, making it clear what this money can be used for, for example your rent, electricity bill and water rates.
 Keep a copy of the letter in case there is any dispute later.
 You may want to ask your bank/building society for a written acknowledgement of your instructions.
 If there are any items you no longer want to pay from your account, or which you cannot afford, you should give your bank separate cancellation instructions.
 The first right of appropriation does not stop the bank paying items as well as those you have listed.
 If you do not cancel these items, your bank may return the items as unpaid, which they may charge you for.
 However, payments from your account to repay a loan with the same bank cannot be cancelled.

-- If you do not meet the qualifying criteria but are experiencing financial hardship you may be eligible for financial support, please contact our Community and Wellbeing Team to discuss your options on:
+- If you don't qualify for a discretionary payment and have other concerns that we may be able to help with, please contact our Community and Wellbeing Team to discuss your options on:

 - email email@example.com